 Each of the main rooms illustrates a different aspect of Josephine Baker’s life with a mix of costumes, posters, photographs, documents and artefacts…and in the background always the voice of Josephine Baker singing the songs that made her a star.

 It’s a famous rags-to-riches story, starting with the difficulties of growing up as a black American in the early 1900s.
-Born in St. Louis, Missouri on June 3rd, 1906, her childhood was a miserable one which changed with a performance at the age of 14 at the Booker Washington Theater in St. Louis, Missouri.
+Born in St. Louis, Missouri on June 3rd, 1906, her childhood was a miserable one.
+But at the age of 14 it changed forever when a performance at the Booker Washington Theater in St. Louis, Missouri lit up the world.

 Music Hall Days